stephenfmann/kindle-clippings/README.md

 }
 ```

-Double quote marks within a quote are prefaced with a backslash \, otherwise the JSON would be invalid.
+Double quote marks within a quote are prefaced with a backslash, otherwise the JSON would be invalid.

 Quotes without an author are stored under the dummy author name ZZNOAUTHOR.